Papua New Guinea's first prime minister Michael Somare dies | DW | 26.02.2021

 While studying in university, he helped found the nationalistic Papua New Guinea Union Party (PANGU) in 1967 before winning election to parliament in 1968.
 He became chief minister in 1972, and later prime minister in 1975.
 He was later re-elected and again served as prime minister from 1982-1985 and from 2002 until 2011.

-During his final term, Somare visited Queen Elizabeth II and conferred her with PNG's Soverign's Badge of the Order of Logohu, which she is holding in her hand
+In his final term, Somare presented Queen Elizabeth II with PNG's Sovereign's Badge of the Order of Logohu

 Both Australian Prime Minister Scott Morrison and New Zealand's Prime Minister Jacinda Ardern expressed their condolences for Somare's death.